 For a true Old West experience, tour Grand Teton National Park on horseback.
 Jackson Lake Lodge and Colter Bay Village offer short and long rides, depending on your preference.
 For example, the Jackson Lake Lodge Standard Ride is a two-hour ride that heads north, crosses the willows and sagebrush meadows, and then climbs to the high ground east of Christian Pond.
 From there, you’ll reach Emma Matilda Lake, one of the most peaceful places in the park with wide views of the Teton Range.
 On the return trip, you’ll pass the Oxbow Bend Overlook, which is ideal for photography.

 After the ride, you can head back to Jackson Lake Lodge to relax and play by the outdoor pool.
 Hungry?
 Join us for our poolside BBQ, complete with live music.
-The full-service outdoor Pool BBQ serves up authentic brisket, ribs, hamburgers and veggie burgers.
+The full-service outdoor Pool BBQ serves up authentic brisket, ribs, BBQ chicken, hamburgers and veggie burgers.
 Enjoy a refreshing huckleberry margarita as well.
 For dessert, enjoy berry cobbler and s'mores.

 At sunset, drive about two miles south on the Parkway to the Oxbow Bend Turnout, one of the most stunning vistas in the park, with the Teton Range perfectly reflected in the Snake River.

 Guided fishing trips take place on Jackson Lake, the Snake River, and any number of side streams and creeks that are brimming with trout.
 Trips include the use of tackle and expert guidance from knowledgeable local anglers.
 Ask for details at the activity desk.

 If you prefer to explore the water at your own pace, inquire about renting a kayak or canoe by the hour and paddling on Jackson Lake.
 You can order a boxed lunch at the Pioneer Grill the day prior or grab some food at the Colter Bay Village Grocery Store and have a picnic on the water.